Edit

 Symptoms

-This article will address these questions:
+This article addresses these questions:

 • How are taxes calculated in Microsoft Dynamics GP for Canadian Payroll?